 I don’t recommend using any substrate such as wood chips or moss with desert tortoises since they can make them sick if ingested.

-Keeping your desert tortoise on a reptile carpet is the best option.
-However, you will need to provide a shallow bowl of water at all times so it can drink and soak comfortably.
+Keeping your desert tortoise on reptile carpet is the best option, however, you will need to provide a shallow bowl of water at all times so it can drink and soak comfortably.

-It’s a good idea to mist your turtle daily with a water sprayer for 10 to 15 minutes while being supervised by an adult.
+It’s a good idea to mist your turtle daily with a water sprayer for 10-15 minutes while being supervised by an adult.

 This will allow it to ingest some extra moisture through transpiration from its skin.
 Many people disagree with this practice but science has triumphed over superstition yet again.

-A combination of the options above is usually the best!
+6) A combination of several of the above options is usually best.

-A 60-watt spot bulb, no higher than 6 to 10 inches from the tortoise’s back, should be used.
+A 60-watt spot bulb, no higher than 6-10 inches from the tortoise’s back, should be used.

 A 50 or 60-watt spotlight with no reflector or lampshade and raised approximately 10 inches from the tortoise’s back should be sufficient for most desert species.
 The basking area must be shaded during the summer months so that it does not get overheated.